-For as long as I remember, I've been afraid to love—to love in the purest sense—and through this love, to truly live.
+For as long as I remember, I've been afraid to love—to love in the purest sense.

 There are these lines from Lord Tennyson's poem, In Memoriam A.H.H.:

 I’ve been an ardent advocate of the opposition, especially as I’ve grown older.
-Yet throughout my life, through the good choices and the horrible ones, this is true: it is the very thing I’m drawn to—a moth circling in towards an ever-burning flame.
+Yet throughout my life, through the good choices and the terrible ones, this is true: it is the very thing I’m drawn to—a moth circling an ever-burning flame.

 We cannot know love without loss.
 The profound pain of loss and the nature of love itself—immense, vast beyond comprehension, infinite—is deceptively terrifying.
 I say “deceptively” because I’ve glimpsed it and survived.

-The video, When I Die: Lessons from the Death Zone, was deeply moving to me.
-If you’re also on a quest to overcome fear to love, to live, I hope this inspires you too.
+This video, When I Die: Lessons from the Death Zone, was deeply moving to me.
+If you’re also on a quest to overcome the fear to love, I hope this inspires you too.